 ShareAction collaborates with a range of stakeholders to make sure banks align their activities with the needs of this transition.
-So far, we have published guidelines for investors to support them in their climate-related engagement with investee banks.
-We have mobilised over 100 investors worth nearly $2 trillion to write letters to 62 of the world’s largest banks, asking for better climate-related disclosures.
-Most recently, we surveyed the 15 largest European banks to find out how they are managing climate-related issues.
+So far, we have mobilised over 100 investors worth nearly $2 trillion to write to 62 global banks, asking for better climate-related disclosures.
+We have also ranked the 15 largest European banks on how well they are managing climate-related issues.
 Each year, we attend the AGMs of major European banks to ask them to step up their climate commitments.